Shekar2004/AMLBS/README.md

   ```bash
   pip install -r requirements.txt
   ```
+Make sure to have the data set file in the same folder as of the jupyter notebook.

 # Implementation
 To implement the code, follow these steps in the same order as they appear in the Jupyter Notebook: